Visa free entry for short-term stay

 1. If the Slovak Republic is your target destination, visa application must be submitted according to the state of residency in USA (see General information – Consular jurisdiction).

 3. If you intend to visit several Schengen states and do not have a main destination, visa application must be submitted at the Embassy or Consulate of the Schengen state of first point of entry into the Schengen area.

 The visa application procedure may be lengthy in some cases.
-Therefore, you should file your application well in advance, but not sooner than three months prior to your planned trip, but not shorter than 15 days prior to start of the trip.
+Therefore, you should file your application well in advance, but not sooner than 6 months prior to your planned trip, but not shorter than 15 days prior to start of the trip.

-- Children under the age of 12 (must still appear in person but no fingerprints are taken);
+a) children under the age of 12 (must still appear in person but no fingerprints are taken),

-- Persons from whom fingerprinting is physically impossible;
+b) persons from whom fingerprinting is physically impossible,

-- Heads of state or government and members of national government with accompanying spouses, and the members of their official delegation when they are invited by Member States’ governments or by international organizations for an official purpose;
+c) heads of state or government and members of national government with accompanying spouses, and the members of their official delegation when they are invited by Member States’ governments or by international organizations for an official purpose,

-- Sovereigns and other senior members of a royal family, when they are invited by Member States’ governments or by international organizations for an official purpose
+d) sovereigns and other senior members of a royal family, when they are invited by Member States’ governments or by international organizations for an official purpose.

 Application for Schengen visa / What should be submitted